CUSTOMER ANALYTICS2025-11-12

 One of the significant challenges in CJM is collecting and examining sufficient data to create perfect maps.

-Data can come from numerous sources, such as analytics, feedback, interviews, CRM, and social media.
+Data can come from various sources, including analytics, feedback, interviews, CRM systems, and social media.

-Moreover, not all data is relevant, accurate, and easy to access.
+Moreover, not all data is relevant, accurate, or easily accessible.
 A few pieces of data may be outdated, inconsistent, or missing.

 To tackle this challenge, marketing professionals need clear goals, diverse data sources, and data validation.